Syria to discuss Brahimi peace proposals with Russia

 Brahimi, who saw Assad on Monday and is planning to hold a series of meetings with Syrian officials and dissidents in Damascus this week, is trying to broker a peaceful transfer of power, but has disclosed little about how this might be done.

-More than 44,000 Syrians have been killed in a revolt against four decades of Assad family rule, a conflict that began with peaceful protests in March last year, but which has descended into civil war.
+More than 44,000 Syrians have been killed in a revolt against four decades of Assad family rule, a conflict that began with peaceful protests but which has descended into civil war.

-A video posted by rebels on Wednesday showed the bodies of dozens of soldiers executed by a roadside.
-At least one of them appeared to have been beaten to death.
-The United Nations and rights group say the military and rebels have both committed war crimes, but have so far placed most of the blame on the army.

 Past peace efforts have floundered, with world powers divided over what has become an increasingly sectarian struggle between mostly Sunni Muslim rebels and Assad's security forces, drawn primarily from his Shi'ite-rooted Alawite minority.